Anatolian hunter-gatherers: Genetics

-The AHG diverged from Caucasus hunter-gatherer around 25,000 years ago.
+Other genetic studies explain the affinities between AHG and WHG/Natufian hunter-gatherers by their shared input from hunter-gatherers associated with the Upper Paleolithic of the Caucasus.
+According to a 2024 study, the AHG received roughly equal genetic contributions from a Natufian-related Levantine population and a population related to Late Upper Paleolithic Europeans.
+This admixture occurred shortly after the Last Glacial Maximum, around 14.2 ka cal BP.

 The presence of Neolithic Anatolian ancestry among modern populations of the Levant and Iraq can be attributed to post-Bronze Age migrations.

 Uniparental markers

 The individual analyzed belongs to Y-chromosomal haplogroup C1a2 (C-V20), which has been found in some of the early WHGs, and mitochondrial haplogroup K2b.
 Both paternal and maternal lineages are rare in present-day Eurasian populations.